 - [PAS-3 along with a complete list of shareholders shall be filed with the registrar within 15 days of allotment]

-- PAS-4: Private placement offer letter for making an offer or invitation to subscribe for securities
+- PAS-4: Private placement offer letter for making an offer or invitation to subscribe to securities

 - PAS-5: Complete record to be maintained by the company for private placement offers.

-[A copy of this record along with private placement offer letter (PAS-3) shall be filed by the company with the registrar with applicable fees within 30 days of circulating private placement offer letter.
-In case of the listed company, it shall also be filed with SEBI]
+[A copy of this record along with the private placement offer letter (PAS-3) shall be filed by the company with the registrar with applicable fees within 30 days of circulating the private placement offer letter.
+In the case of the listed company, it shall also be filed with SEBI]

-In case of any contravention, the company, as well as its directors and promoters, shall be liable to a penalty.
+In case of any contravention, the company, as well as its directors and promoters, shall be liable for a penalty.
 It may extend to the higher of: